agi-brain/xuance/docs/source/documents/api/policies/categorical_marl.rst

   xxxxxx.

-  :param critic_in: xxxxxx.
+  :param critic_in: The input variables of critic networks.
-  :type critic_in: xxxxxx
+  :type critic_in: Tensor
-  :param agent_ids: xxxxxx.
+  :param agent_ids: The IDs variables for agents.
-  :type agent_ids: xxxxxx
+  :type agent_ids: Tensor
   :param rnn_hidden: The final hidden state of the sequence.
   :type rnn_hidden: xxxxxx
   :return: xxxxxx.